SAP/karma-ui5/docs/migrate-v1.md

 The `useMockServer` option has been removed.
 A MockServer needs to be started from the test code.

+### Karma peerDependency

+The minimum required "karma" version is v1.7.1.

+### Node.js support

+The minimum required Node.js version is v8.5.

 ## How to upgrade